-Archeology

-Has an archeological report been prepared for this project?
-If yes, provide a copy.
-OYes No Will another public agency be preparing an archeological report?
-OYes No Do you know of any archeological or historic sites in the area?
+Archeology Has an archeological report been prepared for this project?
+If yes, provide a copy. ○ Yes No Will another public agency be preparing an archeological re eport? ○ Yes No Do you know of any archeological or historic sites in the ar ea?
 If yes, explain below.
-O ^{Yes} No If necessary, provide additional information below:

-Photographs

-For all petitions other than time extensions, attach complete sets of color photographs, clearly dated and labeled, showing the vegetation that exists at the following three locations:

-Along the stream channel immediately downstream from each point of diversion

-Along the stream channel immediately upstream from each point of diversion

-At the place where water subject to this water right will be used

-Maps

-For all petitions other than time extensions, attach maps labeled in accordance with the regulations showing all applicable features, both present and proposed, including but not limited to: point of diversion, point of rediversion, distribution of storage reservoirs, point of discharge of treated wastewater, place of use, and location of instream flow dedication reach.
+OYes ● No If necessary, provide additional information below: Insert the attachment number here, if applicable: Photographs For all petitions other than time extensions, attach complete labeled, showing the vegetation that exists at the following , clearly dat ed and Along the stream channel immediately downstream from each point of diversion n Along the stream channel immediately upstream fro m each point of diversion At the place where water subject to this water right will be used Maps For all petitions other than time extensions, attach maps lal applicable features, both present and proposed, including by rediversion, distribution of storage reservoirs, point of disch location of instream flow dedication reach.
 (Cal.
-Code Regs., tit.
-23, §§ 715 et seq., 794.)

-Pursuant to California Code of Regulations, title 23, section 794, petitions for change submitted without maps may not be accepted.

-All Water Right Holders Must Sign This Form:

-I (we) hereby certify that the statements I (we) have furr the best of my (our) ability and that the facts, statement s, ar d information presented are true and corr ect to the best of my (our) knowledge.
-Dated 10/12/2023 at Santa Rosa, CA

-Water Right Holder or Authorized Agent Signature

-Water Right Holder or Authorized Agent Signature
+Code Register) out not limited to: point of divinge of treated wastewater version, poi , place of us nt of Pursuant to California Code of Regulations, title 23, section may not be accepted.
+1794, petitions for change s submitted w ithout maps All Water Right Holders Must Sign This Form: I (we) hereby certify that the statements I (we) have furnish the best of my (our) ability and that the facts, statements, a nd information presented a re true and best of my (our) knowledge.
+Dated 08-20-2024 at Santa Rosa, CA ٦.
+Water Right Holder or Authorized Agent Signature Vater Right Holder or Author rized Agent Signature NOTE: Petitions for Change may not be accepted unless you include Department of Fish and Game.

-NOTE:

-- Petitions for Change may not be accepted unless you include proof that a copy of the petition was served on the Department of Fish and Game.
 (Cal.
 Code Regs., tit.
+23, § 794. n was served on the

-23, § 794.) - Petitions for Temporary Transfer may not be accepted unless you include proof that a copy of the petition was served on the Department of Fish and Game and the board of supervisors for the county(ies) where you currently store or use water and the county(ies) where you propose to transfer the water.
+Petitions for Temporary Transfer may not be accepted unless you include proof that a copy of the petition was served on the Department of Fish and Game and the board of supervisors for the county(ies) where you currently store or use water and the county(ies) where you propose to transfer the water.
 (Wat.
 Code § 1726.)